edubart/minicoro/README.md

 # Updates

+- **16-Jan-2021**: Add support for Mac OS X x86_64, thanks @RandyGaul for testing, debugging and researching about it.
 - **15-Jan-2021**: Make assembly method the default one on Windows x86_64.
 Redesigned the storage API, thanks @RandyGaul for the suggestion.
 - **14-Jan-2021**: Add support for running with ASan (AddressSanitizer) and TSan (ThreadSanitizer).
 - **13-Jan-2021**: Add support for ARM and WebAssembly.
 Add Public Domain and MIT No Attribution license.